avokabtas/RickAndMorty/README.md

 - Episodes screen.
 - Each of these screens has a detailed information screen about the character, location, or episode.

+### Key Features

+- Character search.
+- Filter characters by status (all, alive, dead, unknown).
-The app loads data from the API and saves it to a Realm database.
-The app supports search functionality across all screens.
+- Offline mode.
+The application fetches data from the API and saves it to the Realm database.
+- Ability to share characters, locations, and episodes.
+- Dark mode.

 ### Project Structure